tpm2-software/tpm2-tss/README.md

 This repository hosts source code implementing the Trusted Computing Group's (TCG) TPM2 Software Stack (TSS).
 This stack consists of the following layers from top to bottom:

+* Enhanded System API (ESAPI) as described in the  [TSS 2.0 Enhanced System API (ESAPI) Specification](https://trustedcomputinggroup.org/wp-content/uploads/TSS_ESAPI_Version-0.9_Revision-04_reviewEND030918.pdf).
+This API is a 1-to-1 mapping of the TPM2 commands documented in Part 3 of the TPM2 specification.
+Additionally there are asynchronous versions of each command.
+In addition to SAPI, the ESAPI performs tracking of meta data for TPM object and automatic calculation of session based authorization and encryption values.
+Both the synchronous and asynchronous API are exposed through a single library: libesapi.
 * System API (SAPI) as described in the  [system level API and TPM command transmission interface specification](http://www.trustedcomputinggroup.org/resources/tss_system_level_api_and_tpm_command_transmission_interface_specification).
 This API is a 1-to-1 mapping of the TPM2 commands documented in Part 3 of the TPM2 specification.
 Additionally there are asynchronous versions of each command.